+MIDLAND STP105B/404A

-MIDLAND STP 105B/404A PORTABLE RADIO BASIC OPERATION & CONTROLS
+MIDLAND PORTABLE RADIO BASIC OPERATION & CONTROLS

-- Turn power ON by turning the ON/OFF Volume Knob clockwise.
-The LCD will indicate the current channel label. - 2.
-Select a Zone/Group number by pressing the appropriate the "Zone" softkey. - Enter the zone number via the key pad and press the "OK" softkey - OR - Press the "Zone" softkey.
+- 1. Turn power ON by turning the ON/OFF Volume Knob clockwise. - The LCD will indicate the current channel label. - 2.
+Select a zone number by pressing the appropriate the "Zone" softkey. - Enter the zone number via the key pad and press the "OK" softkey. - OR - Press the "Zone" softkey.
 Press the UP/Down keypad keys to desired zone and press the "OK" softkey. - 3.
 Select a channel by turning the Channel Select Knob to one of the 16 available positions.
-(Channel 01 -16) - 4.
+(Channel 01-16) - 4.
 Adjust the volume by pressing the "F2 Squelch" button once to open the squelch. - Set the volume to desired level, press the "F2 Squelch" key once more to close Squelch. - The radio will display "CHANNEL MONITOR ON or OFF". - To exit, press the "Exit" softkey or wait 3 seconds and the radio will return to it's default operating display.

-The radio is now ready to operate on the current group and channel.
+The radio is now ready to operate on the selected group and channel.

-Note: Holding down the "F2 Squelch" button will open the "Squelch Adjust" parameter of the radio.
-This setting allows the user to adjust the squelch settings for each individual channel.
+- Note: Holding down the "F2 Squelch" button will open the "Squelch Adjust" parameter of the radio.
+This setting allows the user to adjust the squelch setting for each individual channel.
 To exit, press the "Exit" softkey or wait 3 seconds and the radio will return to it's default operating display.
-(See Radio Settings for more detail)
+(See Radio Settings for more detail) - 5.
+To transmit, press and hold the Push-To-Talk (PTT) button on the side of the radio.
+Note: The Transmit Indicator Light should glow red while transmitting.
+If not, the battery may be low or the channel is RX only or busy. - 6.
+Pause 1 second and talk in a normal voice into the microphone.
+Note: Try to shield the microphone from wind and other loud background noises for clearer transmissions. - 7.
+Release the PTT to stop transmitting and receive incoming transmissions.